UniCMs: A Unified Consistency Model For Efficient Multimodal Generation and Understanding: Experiments

 \subsection{Ablation Studies}

-To analyze the influence of each part in our method, we conduct a comprehensive ablation study on 256 resolution in this subsection.
-Unless otherwise specified, we report the results of the model after the first training stage (i.e., Show-o Turbo$^*$) and the T2I generation is done with 4 sampling steps.
+To analyze the influence of each part, we conduct a comprehensive ablation study with an image resolution of 256 here.
+Unless otherwise specified, we report the results of the model after the first training stage (i.e., UniCMs$^*$), and the T2I generation is done with 4 sampling steps.

-\textbf{Number of Segments.} As shown in Table~\ref{tab:combined_comparison_extended}, models trained in two segments and without trajectory segmentation (i.e., using one segment) can exhibit a suboptimal performance and a degraded acceleration effect.
+\textbf{Number of Segments.} We study the influence of segments on UniCMs.
+As shown in Table~\ref{tab:ablation_segments}, models trained in two segments and without trajectory segmentation (i.e., using one segment) can exhibit a suboptimal performance and a degraded acceleration effect.
 This result reflects the effectiveness of our trajectory segmentation strategy for improving convergence speed and model performance.

-\textbf{Full-parameter Training.} We study the influence of the training module on Show-o Turbo.
-Table~\ref{tab:combined_comparison_extended} shows the performance of full-parameter training and LoRA trianing~\cite{hu2021lora} on several benchmarks.
-Although the LoRA method maintains good performance on the MMU task, its acceleration effect on MMU and T2I tasks is inferior to that of full-parameter training.
-Therefore, we ultimately opt for full parameter training to balance between accuracy and speed.

-\textbf{Regularization.} As shown in Table~\ref{tab:combined_comparison_extended}, training without regularization constraints (i.e., $\beta=0, \gamma=0$) tends to make the model collapse rapidly.
-Besides, smaller regularization weights can lead to inferior performance, highlighting the importance of regularization in constraining the distribution of Show-o Turbo in training.
+\textbf{Regularization.} As shown in Table~\ref{tab:ablation_regularization}, training without regularization constraints (i.e., $\beta=0, \gamma=0$) tends to make the model collapse rapidly.
+Besides, smaller regularization weights can lead to inferior performance, highlighting the importance of regularization in constraining the distribution of UniCMs in training.

-\textbf{Top-k Sampling.} Table~\ref{tab:topk_comparison} shows the results with different sampling strategies.
-We observe that top-k significantly improves the performance of Show-o Turbo on both 2-step and 4-step sampling.
-In contrast, the benefit of top-k to Show-o is minor.
-This is probably because there is higher uncertainty in the output distribution of Show-o Turbo.
+\textbf{Top-k Sampling.} Table~\ref{tab:topk_comparison} shows the results with different sampling strategies for T2I.
+We observe that top-k significantly improves the performance of UniCMs on 2-step and 4-step sampling.
+This is probably because there is high uncertainty in the output distribution of UniCMs.